Hot Jobs: September 19, 2017

 Location Corpus Christi, Texas

-Qualifications Six (6) years prior Experience and a High School Diploma or General Education Development (GED) required.
-Will maintain existing electrical and control systems by troubleshooting and repairing equipment, performing visual inspections, gathering information related to equipment failure and removing and installing electrical devices and equipment.
-Valid Class C – Standard Driver’s License required.
+Qualifications Two (2) years prior Experience and a High School Diploma or General Education Development (GED) required.
+Will perform home repairs, dry wall, painting, minor electrical and plumbing repairs, landscaping, and other make ready type duties.
+Rotating on-call evenings/weekends.
+Must have reliable transportation.
+Valid Class C – Standard Driver's License required.

 Location Corpus Christi, Texas